matthansen0/azure-genomics-precision-medicine/README.md

 ## Considerations

-The following considerations align with the [Microsoft Azure Well-Architected Framework][Microsoft Azure Well-Architected Framework] and apply to this solution:
+The following considerations align with the [Microsoft Azure Well-Architected Framework][https://learn.microsoft.com/en-us/azure/well-architected/] and apply to this solution:

 ### Availability